A Latency-Constrained, Gated Recurrent Unit (GRU) Implementation in the Versal AI Engine: Model Implementation

 The distributed partial results are then aggregated to reconstruct the output vector.
-One approach is to perform this reduction directly within the AI Engine using packet streams combined through the \texttt{merge} construct.
+One approach is to perform this reduction directly within the AIE using packet streams combined through the \texttt{merge} construct.
 However, the arrival order of the packets is difficult to predict before implementation.
 To manage this, we assign unique identifiers to each packet.
-These IDs are then used to reorder the packets, reconstruct the output vector, and broadcast it to the subsequent processing stage (e.g., the next GRU gate).

-While functionally correct, this approach breaks pipeline continuity: downstream kernels must wait for the entire vector to be reassembled before proceeding, thereby introducing a latency bottleneck.
+These IDs are then used to sort the packets, reconstruct the output vector, and broadcast it to the subsequent processing stage (e.g., the next GRU gate).
+While functionally correct, this approach breaks pipeline continuity: downstream AIE kernels must wait for the entire vector to be reassembled before proceeding, thereby introducing a latency bottleneck.
 This leads to a natural question: can aggregation be achieved faster?

-We introduce a “hybrid” solution in which the interface tiles are used as a data-path to a PL aggregation kernel.
+We introduce a “hybrid” solution in which the interface tiles are used as a data path to a PL aggregation kernel.
 To the best of our knowledge, this is the first application of multiple interface tiles in such a role for a machine-learning workload.
-In this configuration, the partial results are streamed directly from the AI Engine into the programmable logic (PL) fabric.
-From the AIE side, each interface tile connects to a three-way packet-merge construct, allowing partial results from all three GRU gates to share the same interface tile.
-The corresponding PL kernel, implemented in High-Level Synthesis (HLS)~\cite{UG1399_Vitis_HLS_2024}, operates as a finite-state machine that performs the following sequence: 1) Perform blocking reads from all interface tiles; 2) Decode packet identifiers, extract LUT indices for the activation function; 3) Apply the appropriate activation function; 4) Write the output as a properly formatted vector, padding with zeros when necessary to meet hardware alignment requirements.
+In this configuration, the partial results are streamed directly from the AIE into the PL fabric.
+From the AIE side, each interface tile connects to a three way packet-merge construct, allowing partial results from all three GRU gates to share the same interface tile.
+The corresponding PL kernel, implemented in High Level Synthesis (HLS)~\cite{UG1399_Vitis_HLS_2024}, operates as a finite state machine that executes the following sequence: 1) Perform blocking reads from all interface tiles; 2) Decode packet identifiers, extract LUT indices for the activation function; 3) Apply the appropriate activation function; 4) Write the output to the appropriate interface tile, padding with zeros when necessary to meet hardware alignment requirements.The timing and resources results for the PL kernel can be found in Table~\ref{tab:1}.
+The column "AIE AGGR TILE LAT" measures only the latency of the specialized aggregator AI tile, to serve as a comparison with the PL kernel.